Gladys (The Leftovers): Critical reviews

 "Gladys" received generally positive reviews from critics.
 The review aggregator website Rotten Tomatoes reported a 92% approval rating with an average rating of 7.4/10 for the episode, based on 12 reviews.
 The site's consensus states: "'Gladys' opens with a horrific gut-punch and concludes with a bitter confrontation, successfully mixing in some familiar themes and surprising moments along the way."

-Matt Fowler of IGN gave the episode an "amazing" 9 out of 10 and wrote in his verdict, "'Gladys' gave us us our most harrowing moment of violence on the show to date while brining Matt into the main Kevin/GR storyline in a very cool, intriguing way.
+Matt Fowler of IGN gave the episode an "amazing" 9 out of 10 and wrote in his verdict, "'Gladys' gave us our most harrowing moment of violence on the show to date while bringing Matt into the main Kevin/GR storyline in a very cool, intriguing way.
 The show also managed to make the GR sympathetic, though their choices still stand as being ultimately destructive and selfish.
 Despite all they ostensibly deny themselves.
 In fact, I wonder what the percentage rate comparison is of people whose families have been ripped apart by the Departure and those who've lost members to the GR.
 Kevin's been cracking all along, but this episode saw a few more characters - Laurie, Patti, Jill - break down in different ways, crushed under the sheer weight of their current lives."

 Sonia Saraiya of The A.V.
 Club gave the episode a "B" grade and wrote, "There are a lot of types of religious life out there.
 A lot of types of people.
 And a bunch of those people even watch HBO.
 It's ridiculous that the show isn't trying to reach me — isn't trying to reach across the counter and tell the story of Faisal (which is the credited, never-spoken name of the Indian clerk).
 There's a bunch of us who understand the world differently.
 And as the leftovers of Mapleton said in the bar in the first episode: 'We're still here.'"